The job landscape is always changing, based on the needs of the market — and the start of a new decade is a good time to examine those evolving jobs.

 Similar to personal care aides, home health aides are expected to see a bump in demand as baby boomers age and need help with daily activities.

-Home health aides work in a variety of settings to help people who are ill, disabled or elderly get along with their daily activities.
-They might do things like helping someone dress or bathe, do housekeeping, shop for groceries and stay active socially,
+Home health aides work in a variety of settings to help people who are ill, disabled or elderly with their daily activities.
+They might do things like helping someone dress or bathe, do housekeeping, shop for groceries and stay active socially, for example.

 2. Wind turbine service technicians